Brennen-Hill/pattern-matching-for-quantum-circuit-optimization/README.md

 Iten, R., Moyard, R., Metger, T., Sutter, D. and Woerner, S., 2020.
 Exact and practical pattern matching for quantum circuit optimization.
 [`arXiv:1909.05270`](https://arxiv.org/abs/1909.05270)

+This project was created during an internship at HRL Laboratories.